kj187/aijko_geoip/README.md

 }
 ```

 Optionally it is possible to define a currency whitelist.
 The whitelist is a comma separated list of allowed currencies.
-If the user is from a land with a currency that is not part of the whitelist, the default currency will be used.
+If the user is from a country with a currency that is not part of the whitelist, the default currency will be used.

 ```typoscript
 plugin.tx_aijkogeoip {